 - Ensure that students are prioritizing appropriately and using their class time wisely.

-- Identify problems that will facilitate relevant discussions and debate.
+- Identify problems that will facilitate relevant discussions and debates.

 - See immediately when exercises are too easy or too difficult by tracking the entire class's progress.